Ozempic Lawsuit 2023 Update

 Semaglutide Lawsuit Settlements

 Most dangerous drug cases end in settlements.
-Settlements are typically preferred because they provide people with quicker access to money that they may need to pay their medical bills and make up for lost wages.
+Settlements are typically preferred because they give people quicker access to money they may need to pay their medical bills and make up for lost wages.

 Additionally, they are less risky since the outcome is predetermined and not based on the opinion of a jury and/or judge.

 It’s too early to report a settlement range in these cases.
-However, the amount of an Ozempic lawsuit settlement is likely to depend on a variety of factors.
+However, the amount of an Ozempic lawsuit settlement will likely depend on various factors.

 These factors include: